KasukabeDefenceForce/tardis/docs/contributing/tools/index.rst

 Developer Tools
 ***************

-The following pages contain information about coding concepts used in the development of TARDIS:
+The followin pags contin information abot cding concepts used in the development of TARDIS:

 .. toctree::